davidmcclure/news-vec/notebooks/thesis/thesis.md

 Which share the sensational, tabloid style with the Fox headlines, though here the focus is more specifically on politically polarizing issues -- "black conservative activist[s]," "anti-CNN chants," "Obama's obsession with his image," Nike as a "social justice corporation," etc.

 Stepping back, and doubling back to the original idea of modeling a kind of linguistic "plate tectonics" of the media ecosystem -- this is just a start, but from these examples we can start to reason about some of the most significant changes.
 BuzzFeed has doubled down on clickbait, perhaps at the expense of political reporting; HuffPo has done the opposite, shifting away from clickbait and towards political reporting; and, Fox and The Daily Caller have drifted off in the direction of a sensationalized and hyper-partisan style of coverage.

+## Problems, next steps

+- by modeling audience graph and historical graph, have cast language graph into relief -- can identify proximities that run against the grain, relative to past proximities and proximities in underlying audience graph.
+- though, new questions immediately arise, and this is really a start
+- for example -- here we model relationship with audience graph and historical changes independently, but obvious question -- to what extent do these two correspond? eg, as HuffPo becomes more similar to The Hill, do the audiences also converge?
+- also methodological questions that have emerged in this study. namely -- how to tease apart content, style, stance? and, how to unify the representations of meaning with the representations of change over time?